uduma-sonia/project-phoenix/README.md

 - Implement member permission and invite view for shopping board
 - scroll to top
 - add total to shopping board
+- move some endpoints to use server side calls {
+  - {api/v1/recipe/homemade-tomato-sauce}
+    }

   Recipe